Invariance and naturality of knot lattice homology and homotopy: Acknowledgements

 \section{Acknowledgements}

 I would like to acknowledge Andr\'{a}s Stipsicz for his correspondence including verifying that knot lattice homology was not yet known to be invariant when I started.
 Furthermore, I would like to thank Barbara Fantechi and Twitter user \verb|@d_m_d_m_d_d| for helping me understand what it means for a complex variety to be normal.
-I would also like to thank Irving Dai and Antonio Alfieri for useful conversations at the Nearly Carbon Neutral Geometric Topology Conference.
+I would like to thank Irving Dai and Antonio Alfieri for useful conversations at the Nearly Carbon Neutral Geometric Topology Conference, and I thank Sean Fiscus for useful conversations while in Budapest.
+Andr\'{a}s N\'emethi deserves thanks for pointing me towards his updated proof of invariance for the latice spaces.
 Finally, I would like to thank my advisor Adam Levine for lots of advice during the editing process.
 The author was partially supported by NSF grant DMS-1806437.